 Rep. Miller was a high school mathematics teacher in addition to coaching tennis, track and cross country.
 He served two years as his church’s youth leader.

 Aaron and his wife, Alexandria, were born in Sturgis and have lived in the area ever since.
-They currently reside in Sherman Township where they raise Jersey steers.
+They currently reside in Sherman Township with their daughter Jael where they raise Jersey steers.
 They attend Grace Christian Fellowship in Sturgis.